Unacoli/so_long/README.md

 This project is a very small 2D game.
 Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements. \
+This project has been validated with a score of 120/100. \
 ⚠️ **ONLY WORKING ON LINUX** ⚠️

 # Original assets